trucomanx/mcfer/README.md

 # MCFER
-Multi-Class Face Emotion Recognition (MCFER) dataset.
-With 30916 images.
+Multi-Class Face Emotion Recognition (MCFER) dataset with 30916 images.

+This dataset is a modification of the [FER2013 dataset](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)

 # Training dataset